 Where you provide us with Personal Data about someone other than yourself (for example, a next of kin or family member on whose behalf you are arranging a funeral), you must obtain their freely given, informed consent before doing so.
 You must also bring this Policy to their attention before you provide their Personal Data to us.

 We may also collect information received by us from third party sources, for example relating to your use of other websites which we operate and from related third parties such as sub-contractors.

 What Personal Data we collect

-Funeral Partners may collect a range of Personal Data from you, such as your name, gender, email address, home address and other contact details including phone and/or mobile phone details, details of your employment or business and other interests, communications with you (including notes from arrangement meetings) and financial and payment information.
+We may collect a range of Personal Data from you, such as your name, gender, email address, home address and other contact details including phone and/or mobile phone details, details of your employment or business and other interests, communications with you (including notes from arrangement meetings) and financial and payment information.
 We may also collect Personal Data that may reveal race or ethnic origin, religious or philosophical beliefs, but only where you choose to give this to us and where this information you deem is necessary to give to us, in order to provide our services to you.

 When you use our website, we collect certain standard information that is sent by your browser to our website.
 This includes technical information, such as your IP address, browser type, operating system, language, time zone setting and location, access times and any referring website addresses.